Russell Wilson: 2016

 The Seahawks had a solid 2016 season with Wilson at the helm.
-However, Wilson drew two minor injuries: his ankle during Week 1 against the Miami Dolphins after getting stepped on by defensive lineman Ndamukong Suh, and his left knee against the San Francisco 49ers during Week 3 after a takedown by linebacker Eli Harold.
+However, Wilson drew two minor injuries: his ankle during Week 1 against the Miami Dolphins after getting stepped on by defensive lineman Ndamukong Suh, and his left knee against the 49ers during Week 3 after a takedown by linebacker Eli Harold.
 The injuries hampered Wilson's trademark mobility, and many speculated that he would be rested in order to properly recover.

 Regardless, Wilson started all 16 games in the season.
 On November 20, against the Philadelphia Eagles, he had a 15-yard touchdown reception on a pass from Doug Baldwin on a trick play.
-Wilson also played the worst game of his career in 2016, throwing 5 interceptions in a 38–10 loss to the Green Bay Packers during Week 14.
+Wilson also played the worst game of his career in 2016, throwing five interceptions in a 38–10 loss to the Green Bay Packers during Week 14.
 The team finished with a 10–5–1 record and won the NFC West.
 Wilson put together a season where he recorded a career-high 4,219 passing yards, 21 passing touchdowns, 259 rushing yards, and one rushing touchdown.
 The Seahawks made the playoffs, where they defeated the Detroit Lions in the Wild Card Round.
 The win gave Wilson his eighth playoff victory.
-However, they fell to the eventual NFC champion Atlanta Falcons in the Divisional Round at the Georgia Dome.
+However, they fell 20–36 to the eventual NFC champion Atlanta Falcons in the Divisional Round at the Georgia Dome.
 He was ranked 24th by his peers on the NFL Top 100 Players of 2017.